 I can relate to that.
 With most people I feel that way too, but...

 Cadenza let that thought slide off for the moment, before he might begin to think she was ignoring him.
 He looked worried that his questions would bring up bad memories for her, but the concern in his eyes reminded her that he was only asking because he was curious, not to pry into her feelings.
 Strong walls had surrounded those wounds for years now anyhow.

 "Yeah, only sisters... there are four of us altogether, five at one time.
 But that was then.
-Sonya... ah, that's my mother, she passed away almost... wow, I think it's almost two years now.
-Will be in a few months.
+Sonya... ah, that's my mother, she passed away almost... wow, I think it's over a year now...
 It's strange not having her around, but... there had always been times growing up when she couldn't do much for me even when she was there."

 She then shrugged a shoulder and waved this topic past, as Angela came up to take their drink orders and ask them if they were ready to order lunch as well.
 Cadenza ordered her usual meal and a tall glass of guava lemonade.
 When she was done, she let Ruin take his turn and then relaxed again into her comfortable listening pose to ask him a question.

 "So you said you have no place to work on your crafts... would you want one?
 Sounded like you do..."

 In her deep blue eyes, there seemed to be a promise of things, plans going on in the mind behind their gaze.
 In some circles, the former mafia woman was known as a 'fixer', and not just in the way that meant she made problem people go away.
 She also sorted out people's problems, monetary, legal, or often material, much of the time as well.
 That was often the harder of the two tasks.